Onyz107/dnsspoofer/README.md

 | Local testing    | Aggressive       |
 | Replace resolver | Aggressive       |

-If you’re doing MITM and using aggressive mode **you’re doing it wrong** unless you *want* to be noisy for some reason.
+If you’re doing MITM you probably should use passive mode, unless you know what you are doing.

 ---